-The MTA has completed the process of evaluating the impact of GASB Statement No. 67, Financial Reporting for Pension Plans.
+The MTA is in the process of evaluating the impact of GASB Statement No. 67, Financial Reporting for Pension Plans as it affects single and multiple employer sponsor plans.
 This Statement replaces the requirements of GASB Statement No. 25, Financial Reporting for Defined Benefit Pension Plans and Note Disclosures for Defined Contribution Plans and GASB Statement No. 50, Pension Disclosures - an amendment of GASB Statements No. 25 and No. 27, as they relate to pension plans that are administered through trusts or similar arrangements meeting certain criteria.
 The Statement builds upon the existing framework for financial reports of defined benefit pension plans, which includes a statement of fiduciary net position (the amount held in a trust for paying retirement benefits) and a statement of changes in fiduciary net position.
 GASB Statement No. 67 enhances note disclosures and required supplementary information ("RSI") for both defined benefit and defined contribution pension plans.
 GASB Statement No. 67 also requires the presentation of new information about annual money-weighted rates of return in the notes to the financial statements and in 10-year RSI schedules.
-The MTA has determined that GASB Statement No. 67 had no impact on its financial position, results of operations, and cash flows.
+The MTA has determined that further research on GASB Statement No. 67 is required to ascertain if the Standard will have any impact on its financial position, results of operations, and cash flows.

 The MTA has not completed the process of evaluating the impact of GASB Statement No. 68, Accounting and Financial Reporting for Pensions.
-GASB Statement No. 68 replaces the requirements of

-GASB Statement No. 27, Accounting for Pensions by State and Local Governmental Employers and GASB Statement No. 50, Pension Disclosures - an amendment of GASB Statements No. 25 and No. 27, as they relate to governments that provide pensions through pension plans administered as trusts or similar arrangements that meet certain criteria.
-Statement No. 68 requires governments providing defined benefit pensions to recognize their long-term obligation for pension benefits as a liability for the first time, and to more comprehensively and comparably measure the annual costs of pension benefits.
+GASB Statement No. 68 replaces the requirements of GASB Statement No. 27, Accounting for Pensions by State and Local Governmental Employers and GASB Statement No. 50, Pension Disclosures - an amendment of GASB Statements No. 25 and No. 27, as they relate to governments that provide pensions through pension plans administered as trusts or similar arrangements that meet certain criteria.
+GASB Statement No. 68 requires governments providing defined benefit pensions to recognize their long-term obligation for pension benefits as a liability for the first time, and to more comprehensively and comparably measure the annual costs of pension benefits.
 The Statement also enhances accountability and transparency through revised and new note disclosures and RSI.
 The provisions in GASB Statement No. 68 are effective for fiscal years beginning after June 15, 2014.